Utah's Oil Industry and Utah's Railroads

 Terminal located at 400 West Center Street, North Salt Lake

 Pioneer Pipe Line Co., a company providing one-third of the motor fuels used in northern Utah, is expanding and will increase the available gasoline, diesel fuel and jet fuel in the Salt Lake area by 25,000 barrels per day.
 The present capacity is 40,000 barrels per day.
-The pipeline carries fuels to North Salt Lake terminals from the Sinclair Oil refinery at Sinclair, Wyo., east of Rawlins.
-Refineries in Billings, Mont., and Casper, Wyo., through connecting pipelines, also use the Pioneer pipeline to carry fuel to North Salt Lake.The expansion is possible by a combination of increased pump horsepower, introduction of a flow improver additive and modifications to the pipeline.
+The pipeline carries fuels to North Salt Lake terminals from the Sinclair Oil refinery at Sinclair, Wyoming, east of Rawlins.
+Refineries in Billings, Montana, and Casper, Wyoming, through connecting pipelines, also use the Pioneer pipeline to carry fuel to North Salt Lake.The expansion is possible by a combination of increased pump horsepower, introduction of a flow improver additive and modifications to the pipeline.
 The initial phase will increase the capacity by 15,000 barrels per day.
 (Deseret News, August 9, 1996)

-In 2000, Conoco and Sinclair Oil Corporation, joint owners, expanded the Pioneer Pipeline between Sinclair, Wyo. and Croydon, Utah, a project that was to enable the line to transport an additional million gallons a day into Salt Lake City.
+In 2000, Conoco and Sinclair Oil Corporation, joint owners, expanded the Pioneer Pipeline between Sinclair, Wyoming. and Croydon, Utah, a project that was to enable the line to transport an additional million gallons a day into Salt Lake City.
 Conoco was then the operating partner of the line.
 The expansion project was announced in August 2000.
 Conoco and Sinclair were to invest more than $70 million to expand the line's capacity from two to three million gallons per day.
-The expansion used the pipeline's existing corridor parallel to Interstate Highway 80 from Sinclair, Wyo., into Utah.
-The pipeline transports gasoline, diesel and jet fuel from Sinclair's refinery in Sinclair and from refineries owned by Conoco and others in Billings, Mont., by way of the Sinclair refinery.
+The expansion used the pipeline's existing corridor parallel to Interstate Highway 80 from Sinclair, Wyoming, into Utah.
+The pipeline transports gasoline, diesel and jet fuel from Sinclair's refinery in Sinclair and from refineries owned by Conoco and others in Billings, Montana, by way of the Sinclair refinery.

 The expanded pipeline carried its first increased product load in mid February 2001.
 (Deseret News, February 17, 2001)